Consequences of Receiving a Stern Warning in Singapore

 What is a Stern Warning?

-A stern warning, often described as a “slap on the wrist”, is a warning issued to accused persons in lieu of prosecution after a criminal investigation is closed.
+A stern warning, often described as a “slap on the wrist”, is a warning issued to individuals in Singapore in lieu of prosecution after a criminal investigation is closed.

-Stern warnings seek to deter individuals from committing offences and may be issued orally or in written form.
+Stern warnings seek to deter individuals from committing offences and may be issued verbally or in written form.
 They do not come with any conditions attached.

 When May a Stern Warning be Issued?

 It is unclear how much evidence the authorities will need in order to decide to issue a stern warning.
-However, stern warnings are generally given only to accused persons who have never been convicted of an offence before.
+However, stern warnings are generally given only to individuals who have never been convicted of an offence before.
 Individuals who have previously been convicted of an offence are unlikely to receive stern warnings.

-Will the offence for which a stern warning is issued be part of the accused’s criminal record?
-Does the police keep a record of stern warnings?
+Will the offence for which a stern warning was issued be part of the individual’s criminal record?

 A stern warning is not a criminal conviction.